Happy Chinese New Year! Use coupon code NEWYEAR10 for 10% OFF Storewide!

-You may be aware that Manuka Honey has many health properties including assisting in wound healing, skin hydration, soothing inflammation and helping to prevent infections.
-Well, it’s not just the honey that is healing.
-Manuka Oil has some incredible health benefits as well.
+You may be aware that Manuka Honey has many unique properties.
+Well, it’s not just the honey.
+Manuka Oil has some incredible benefits as well.

 Manuka oil is produced using steam distillation not chemicals.
 Small branches and leaves are chopped, soaked and then steam-distilled.
 The steam contains the oil which is then condensed to release pure Manuka Oil.

 Manuka Oil can be used as a substitute for or alongside Tea Tree oil.
-It’s sensitive on the skin and can be used in room diffusers to protect against germs.
+It’s sensitive to the skin and can be used in room diffusers.

 Manuka Oil is found in many of the skin products we’ve collected for you at Manuka Honey of NZ.